Acorns Review: Is It the Right Investment App for You?

 Other Ways To Earn and Grow Your Portfolio

 To bump up your savings rate further, Acorns gives you a couple of options.
 You can link your credit/debit cards or bank account and let Acorns automatically round up your purchases and use the spare change to invest more.
-For example, all your Starbucks lattes for $5.37 would be debited as $6 and the 63 cents would go to your investment account.
+For example, a Starbucks latte for $5.37 would be debited as $6 and the 63 cents would go to your investment account.

 You can also take advantage of Acorns Earn, which gives you cash back for purchases at over 350 retailers.
 You’re basically growing your portfolio when you shop.